-Required Background: At least a C grade in Year 10 Mathematics.
-Achieved Band 8 NAPLAN 9.
-Cost: \$100.00 per year in Senior School.
-Course Description: Unit One Contains three topics: Consumer arithmetic Algebra and matrices Shape and measurement.
+At least a C grade in Year 10 Mathematics.
+Achieved a proficiency level of strong or above in NAPLAN.

+Contains three topics:

+- Consumer arithmetic

+- Algebra and matrices

+- Shape and measurement.

 'Consumer arithmetic' reviews the concepts of rate and percentage change in the context of earning and managing money, and provides a context for the use of spread sheets.
 'Algebra and matrices' continues the Year 7-10 study of algebra and introduces the new topic of matrices.
 The emphasis of this topic is the symbolic representation and manipulation of information from real-life contexts using algebra and matrices.
 'Shape and measurement' extends the knowledge and skills students developed in the Year 7-10 Curriculum with the concept of similarity and associated calculations involving simple and compound geometric shapes.
 The emphasis in this topic is on applying these skills in a range of practical contexts, including those involving three-dimensional shapes.

-Unit Two Contains three topics: Univariate data analysis and the statistical investigation process Applications of trigonometry Linear equations and their graphs.
+Contains three topics:

+- Univariate data analysis and the statistical investigation process

+- Applications of trigonometry

+- Linear equations and their graphs.

 'Univariate data analysis and the statistical investigation process' develop students' ability to organise and summarise univariate data in the context of conducting a statistical investigation.
 'Applications of trigonometry' extends students' knowledge of trigonometry to solve practical problems involving non-right-angled triangles in both two and three dimensions, including problems involving the use of angles of elevation and depression and bearings in navigation.
 'Linear equations and their graphs' uses linear equations and straight-line graphs, as well as linear-piece-wise and step graphs, to model and analyse practical situations.
-Assessment Outline: Written response, tests, multimodal texts and exams.
-Leads to: Mathematics Applications ATAR Year 12.